riot/riot/doc/index.md

 ## Conclusion

 Riot is React + Polymer + models + routing without the bloat.
 It works today, even on IE8.
-It's dead simple to use and it weights almost nothing.
+It's dead simple to use and it weighs almost nothing.
 No reinventing the wheel, but rather taking the good parts of what's there and making the simplest tool possible.

-Riot 2.0 keeps true with the original [Frameworkless JavaScript](/blog/technology/frameworkless-javascript.html) blog post.
+Riot 2.0 keeps true to the original [Frameworkless JavaScript](/blog/technology/frameworkless-javascript.html) blog post.
 While the situation has changed due to the latest realizations in client side engineering (virtual dom, composable views, one way binding) the original Riot principles remain: *extremely small size and full control*.

-According to developers of React:
+According to the developers of React:

 > "Templates separate technologies, not concerns."